Tooltips

 INFO

-will still benefit from increased performance and allows overflown content (such as tooltips) to be visible.
+When manually adding tooltips using CSS, you might want to overwrite the contain: strict CSS declaration on those timeline items.
+Setting it to layout size will still benefit from increased performance and allows overflown content (such as tooltips) to be visible.

 Jan 1, 1970 00:00